The Optimal BERT Surgeon: Scalable and Accurate Second-Order Pruning for Large Language Models: The Optimal BERT Surgeon (oBERT)

 Computing and storing the inverse empirical Fisher $\eF^{-1}(\w) \in \mathbb{R}^{d \times d}$ is prohibitively expensive for modern LLMs, which have hundreds of millions of parameters, due to the quadratic complexity on the number of weights $d$.
 However, \citet{Singh2020WoodFisherES} have shown that a diagonal block-wise approximation of the empirical Fisher matrix can be very accurate for pruning of convolutional neural networks.
 We adapt the same approach here, in the context of LLMs.
 Thus, for blocks of width $B$ along the main diagonal, memory requirements for the computation of the inverse Fisher matrix are reduced from the quadratic $\mathcal{O}(d^2)$ to a linear $\mathcal{O}(Bd)$ dependence on the number of weights $d$.
 At the same time, run-time complexity relaxes from $\mathcal{O}(md^2)$ to $\mathcal{O}(mBd)$.
 As we will show, this computation can be efficiently and accurately performed for moderate values of $m$ and $B$.

 {Another alternative we investigated was the matrix-free approach of~\citet{Frantar2021EfficientMA}, which does not require a block-wise approximation and has complexity $\Theta(dm)$.
-However, our investigation showed that this approach required high values of $m$ to be accurate, which leads to high memory cost in the case of BERT models.}
+However, our investigation showed that this approach required high values of $m$ to be accurate (Appendix Figure~\ref{fig:ablation_B}), which leads to excessive memory cost in the case of BERT models.}